 Tax Loss Harvesting is the practice of selling your loss-making shares and mutual funds before the end of the financial year by converting these unrealised losses into realised loss.
 It helps reduce the tax liability.

-Let us understand how Tax Loss Harvesting works from this example:
+Let us understand how it works from this example:

-Below is a snapshot of the P&L Statement of a trader as on 28.03.2020.
-The tab refers to short term equity trades.
+Below is a snapshot of the P&L Statement of a trader as of 28.03.2020.
+The tab refers to short-term equity trades.

 |Realised Profit||Rs.
 3,85,000|

 |Unrealised Loss||Rs.
 1,27,500|